ggMartinez/Proxmox-Cloud-Image-Importer/README.md

 But if you don't have them, the install script will install them for you.

+Also, you'll need to have APT Repositories configured and working.

 Tested on Proxmox 7.X and Proxmox 8.X.
 ## Install